Conner1115/btcflowserver/README.md

 # BtcFlow

-Btcflow is a simple Replit extension that helps users understand how specific keys and concepts work in Bitcoin.
+A simple Replit extension powered by GPT-3 that helps users understand how specific keys and concepts work in Bitcoin.